 Stephanie Hollenberg, Auditions Coordinator

-In recent seasons Stephanie Hollenberg has appeared as Leonora (The Beautiful Bridegroom, MetroWest Opera), the step-sister Marguelonne (Cendrillon, Cambridge Chamber Ensemble), Gretel (Hansel & Gretel, Music Academy International Trentino Festival, Italy), and covers the role of Zerlina (Don Giovanni, NEMPAC).
+As Auditions Coordinator for Boston Singers' Resource, Stephanie Hollenberg organizes and schedules the bi-annual auditions.
+As an active singer, she has recently appeared as Leonora (The Beautiful Bridegroom, MetroWest Opera), the step-sister Marguelonne (Cendrillon, Cambridge Chamber Ensemble), Gretel (Hansel & Gretel, Music Academy International Trentino Festival, Italy), and covered the role of Zerlina (Don Giovanni, NEMPAC).
 This spring she was also a finalist of the 2018 MetroWest Opera Vocal Competition.
 Previously, Ms. Hollenberg has sung the role of Holly (Rapture, Boston Opera Collaborative), Papagena (Die Zauberflöte, MAI Trentino Festival), an Esprit (Cendrillon, MAI Trentino Festival), Tibrino (Orontea, Haymarket Summer Opera Course), Sandman (Hansel & Gretel, Longy School of Music), Eva (An Embarrassing Position, Longy), and Dido (Dido & Aeneas, Goshen College).
-In addition to Ms. Hollenberg’s singing engagements, she serves as Coordinator for Concerts and Outreach for Boston Opera Collaborative, organizing events surrounding main stage shows and coordinating the Concert Series; she also serves as the Auditions Coordinator for Boston Singers' Resource, organizing and scheduling the bi-annual auditions.
+In addition to Ms. Hollenberg’s singing engagements, she serves as Coordinator for Concerts and Outreach for Boston Opera Collaborative, organizing events surrounding main stage shows and coordinating the Concert Series.

 Board of Directors

 Keith Eric Brinkley